teolotti/dtnsim-SDN/README.md

 ## Utilization ##

-* Open dtnsim_demo.ini config file from the project src folder.
+* Open dtnsim_demo.ini config file from the use cases folder.
 Familiarize with the simulation parameters which are explained in the same file.
 * Run the simulation.
 If using Omnet++ IDE, the Tkenv environment will be started.
 * Results (scalar and vectorial statistics) will be stored in the results folder.
+* Explore more complex scenarios from the tutorial folder in the use cases folder.

 Note: Nodes will remain static in the simulation visualization.
 Indeed, the dynamic of the network is captured in the "contact plans" which comprises a list of all time-bound communication opportunities between nodes.
 In other words, if simulating mobile network, the mobility should be captured in such contact plans and provided to DTNSIM as input.